mattmcfad/FE-Dev-Interviews/README.md

 * Do you use bootstrap?
 * Do you have any experience with CSS preprocessors?
 * How many different ways can you apply styling to a webpage?
+* What does the CSS Child Selector do?
+* Explain the properties of Float in CSS?
 * Using animations what CSS property do you use to increase/decrease the size of an element?

 ### Responsive Design